yssmii/emulated_srs/doc/processing_unit_launch.md

 # processing_unit.launch

 * _processing_unit.launch_ initiates the _obstacle_measurer_ node with parameter
-    settings to subscribe to PointCloud2 topics published from _sensing_unit.launch_.
+    settings to subscribe to the PointCloud2 topics published from _sensing_unit.launch_.
 * This emulates the processing unit of
-    [the SRS architecture](/doc/SRSArchitecture.png) according to Fig.1 in IEC TS 62998-1.
+    [the SRS architecture](SRSArchitecture.png) according to Fig.1 in IEC TS 62998-1.

 ## Usage